 To be honest with you, I’m not a huge fan of Tinder because most of women on there tend of lower quality.
 There’s a low barrier to entry, so women don’t really need to try hard.

-The best option are the online dating sites.
+The best option for meeting Bulgarian women online are the online dating sites.
 My favorite online dating site is International Cupid, where you can meet an array of different women, including beautiful Bulgarian ones.

 When I visited Bulgaria, I used International Cupid exclusively and was able to go on several dates with very nice women, one of whom ended up becoming a serious girlfriend.